resulumit/rmd_workshop/README.md

 # Writing Reproducible Research Papers with R Markdown

-This repository holds the materials for a workshop on writing reproducible research papers with R Markdown, first taught at [Campus Luzern](https://www.campus-luzern.ch/) in March 2020, revised in April 2020.
+This repository holds the materials for a workshop on writing reproducible research papers with R Markdown, first taught at [Campus Luzern](https://www.campus-luzern.ch/) in March 2020.

 ## Contents

-The workshop is divided into ten parts, with Part 9 on *colloboration* is in the making.
-Most parts include exercises &mdash; 35 in total.
+The workshop is divided into ten parts.
+Most parts include exercises &mdash; 40+ in total.

 |[]() |      |